SMS Marketing for Businesses: How to Get Started

 Once someone submits their phone number, you’ll also need to follow up with a text that confirms their subscription, like the one below:

-After someone subscribes to your SMS list and confirms their subscription, you have additional opportunities to show them you value their business and respect their personal boundaries.
+After someone subscribes to your SMS list and confirms their subscription, you have additional opportunities in your SMS campaign to show them you value their business and respect their personal boundaries.

 Here are two ways to create a post-signup experience that puts your customers first.